 Provides background and specific skills needed to select and succeed in a practicum placement.
 It also provides information and a foundation for employment in the human services field by helping students develop information and contacts with community agencies.

-Prerequisites: Acceptance to the Human Services program and WR121.
+Prerequisite: Acceptance to the Human Services program.
+Offered fall term.

 HS175 1 credit